-For anyone that has ever called for an estimate on cleaning their Oriental rugs custom area rugs, or even inexpensive machine woven area rugs, they are typically quoted an expensive price that includes having them picked up, sent to a plant for processing, neatly wrapped, delivered and unwrapped, and re-laid.
-This is expensive because the cost of operating a plant and pick up and delivery transportation costs increase the price tremendously.
-An alternative is cleaning rugs at your home which is typically far less expensive and much more convenient to the homeowner, as it should be.
+Price quotes on cleaning their Oriental rugs, custom area rugs, or even inexpensive machine woven area rugs tend to be on the high side.
+This occurs because many companies will only offer offsite or plant cleaning which includes having them picked up, sent to a plant for processing, neatly wrapped, delivered and unwrapped, and re-laid.
+This is expensive because the cost of operating a plant, and, pick up and delivery transportation costs increase the price tremendously.
+Some companies are merely middlemen who mark up the price but don’t perform the cleaning themselves.
+But not all rugs need to be sent out for cleaning.
+An alternative is cleaning rugs at your home which is typically far less expensive and much more convenient to the homeowner.
 Instead of having to schedule a pick up and then a delivery, the job is completed in one trip.
-On-site rug cleaning is often practical and more economical, and usually just as effective.
-Unlike some companies that don’t offer this option, this is what we typically try to do for our customers after evaluating their needs.
-Our customers save over 50% and the process is considerably easier.
+For many rugs, on-site rug cleaning is often practical and far less expensive.
+Unlike some companies that don’t offer this option, this is a service we offer.
+For rugs that qualify, our customers save over 50% and the process requires less scheduling hassles.

 The decision to clean on-site generally relates to the condition of the rug, the construction of the rug and sometimes the value of the rug.
 Equally important, if a rug is being sent out, it should go to a dedicated facility with the proper equipment.
-This is different than merely having them sent out only to have an on-site process replicated.
-It’s good to establish that.
+This involves very expensive drainage systems that are necessary for the plant to operate.
 The increased costs are an investment so there should be a valid need for this type of processing and the customer should get the benefit of complete plant processing.

 If a rug has very severe odors such as those caused by animals, it’s probably a good decision to send it out providing it’s being done properly.
 There are a variety of methods such as washing on elevated tiles or in a washing pit to allow complete release of the contaminants as found in mini plants.
 Larger facilities have automated equipment to process many rugs at once.
 The experience of the person cleaning the rugs is usually the most important factor.
 Conversely, if the rug doesn’t have severe problems, on-site cleaning is a great alternative.